bsmith89/notes/ssCPO9it.md

 -   Chalk board work helped!
 Nice progression through material.
 -   The lesson went at a good speed.
--   Looking forward to using git+github
+-   Looking forward to using git+Github
 -   Great into to Git.
-Goood to have problems to do in class.
+Good to have problems to do in class.
 -   Pace was great.
 -   Very nice!
--   Having the etherpad support + notes is really helpful!
+-   Having the Etherpad support + notes is really helpful!
 -   Such a powerful program and very good intro
 -   Very informative and could follow for the most part never having worked with Git before.
 -   Iangagnon [a name?] really useful stuff